 Best Travel Options

-There are 239 daily trains from Munich to Amsterdam.
-Traveling by train from Munich to Amsterdam usually takes around 10 hours and 8 minutes, but the fastest DB Intercity-Express train can make the trip in 7 hours and 22 minutes.
+110 trains operate daily from Munich to Amsterdam.
+The train trip from Munich to Amsterdam is usually about 10 hours and 40 minutes long.
+However, traveling on the fastest Deutsche Bahn train can get you there in as little as 7 hours and 44 minutes.

 |Distance||415 mi (669 km)|

 What is the price of a train ticket from Munich to Amsterdam?